inductivekickback/neRF/README.md

 Without a Bluetooth connection the blaster's operation is changed slightly:
 * After firing 24 darts the blaster automatically stops shooting until the triggers are released and pressed again
 * No dart will be fired until the wheels have had a second to spin up
-* An RGB LED on the top of the blaster signals that the wheels have spun up (green), an error has occurred (blinking red), or a Bluetooth connection is active (blue)
+* An RGB LED on the top of the blaster signals that the wheels have spun up (green), a safety fault has occurred (blinking red), or a Bluetooth connection is active (blue)

 Connecting to the blaster via Bluetooth adds the following functionality:
 * The blaster's ammo count can be set and a notification can be sent after each dart is fired